Find Trade Colleges

 There are 694 students at NH Community Technical College - Claremont in total, 127 are full-time undergraduates.
 The school has a student-to-faculty ratio of 7 to 1.

-37% of NH Community Technical College - Claremont students take out loans to afford college costs.
+Roughly 37% of students at NH Community Technical College - Claremont take out loans to pay for college.
 The typical student loan amount is $5,688 a year.

 Students who graduate from NH Community Technical College - Claremont with a bachelor’s degree make an average of $28,747 during the early years of their career after graduation.